cwgoes/pluranimity.org/_posts/2020-02-01-the-decentralised-democratic-conceit.md

 - what are the exit costs
 - do matching mechanisms exist for coordinating on rule changes
 - are users at an unfair UI/UX disadvantage, do they understand what is happening
+- allow centralised structures to build the systems

 strategic considerations & trade-offs